 Ancient stone villages built right on the water’s edge pass you by and large iron barriers groan under the pressure of the water that is pushing against them.
 You are sitting back in a deck chair, relaxing with a glass of French champagne in your hand, watching the sun set on yet another glorious day on the canal.
 The water laps ever so gently against the boat.
 A fragrant smell from the kitchen below permeates the air, and suddenly you feel hungry, even though you thought you couldn’t possibly eat again.
 Welcome to life aboard the Savannah, a luxury barge cruise in France; your dream holiday on the Canal du Midi.

-The Savannah is a fire engine red and black luxury barge, lovingly restored by owner and our captain, Adrien Bramoullé.
+Of the many barges in France, The Savannah is a stand out.
+The luxury barge is a fire engine red and black luxury barge, lovingly restored by owner and our captain, Adrien Bramoullé.
 With an extensive career in veterinary science and business, Adrien travels regularly between South Africa and France.
 “I retired at 45”, was one of the first things Adrien told us when he picked us up from our hotel.
 Whilst he may have left his corporate life at 45, Adrien’s version of retirement still involves plenty of hard work.
 With the 100-year-old barge, Savannah and a part ownership in a private safari lodge in South Africa, Adrien is as busy as ever.
 But, from the look of him, he’s loving life.
 His passion, along with an obsessiveness about delivering the ultimate customer experience to his clients, guides every part of the week-long cruise on the Canal du Midi.

 Where Does the Canal Cruise Go?

+This would have to be one of the best barge trips in France, when you see the route it takes.
 Whilst the Canal du Midi runs for 240 km from Toulouse in the south-west of France to Sète, a Mediterranean town, our cruise on the Savannah only takes in a small portion of it.
-Purpose built in the 17th century for transportation purposes, one of the most beautiful canals in France has now become a home to luxury boats like the Savannah.
+Purpose built in the 17th century for transportation purposes, one of the most beautiful canals in France has now become a home to luxury barges like the Savannah.

 The cruise on the Canal du Midi begins at the Aiguille Lock and passes through Marseillette, Villedubert, Ladouce, Villeseque and Beteille, finishing near Bram.
 It’s a cruise that joined six of us together for seven days and six nights.